anonymous0374/react-scaffold/react-learning-notes.md

       is called a "controlled component".
       > With a controlled component, every state mutation will have an associated handler function.

-  (5) Lists and Keys, and DOM Comparasions(Diff and Update)
+  ### Lists and Keys, and DOM Comparasions(Diff and Update)
     a.
 Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.
     b.
 Keys are used for Virtual DOM Comparasion Algorithem, it's critical to Virdual DOM update performance.
-  (6) Optimizing Performances
+  ### Optimizing Performances

-4. Advanced Concepts
+## Advanced Concepts
-  (1) Context
+  ### Context
-  (2) Forwarding Refs
+  ### Forwarding Refs
-  (3) HOC --> Higher Order Components
+  ### HOC --> Higher Order Components
     A HOC composes the original component by wrapping it in a container component.
 A HOC is a pure function with zero side-effects.
-  (4) getDerivedStateFromProps:
+  ### getDerivedStateFromProps
+    a.
 Controlled Components vs Uncontrolled Components
     The terms "controlled" and "uncontrolled" refer to where component's data lives.
 Data passed in as props can be thought of as controlled(because the parent component controls that data).
 Data that exists only in internal state can be thought of as uncontrolled(because the parent can't directly change it).
+    b.
 The most common mistake with derived state is mixing the two: props and state.
 When a derived state value is also updated by setState calls, there isn't a single source of truth for the data:
-    (1) the state is overridden only when the prop changes, or (2) the state is fully managed by the component Problems arise when any of the two constraints are broken, and they typically comes in two forms.
+      (1) the state is OVERRIDDEN only when the prop changes, or (2) the state is fully managed by the component
+    c.
+Problems arise when any of the two constraints are broken, and they typically comes in two forms.
-    -> Unconditionally copying props to state
+    - Unconditionally copying props to state
       Doing so will cause state udpates to be lost.
-    -> Modify state when prop change
-      You have too many prop to watch and compare.
+    - Modify some OTHER state when prop change --> compare to b(1) You have too many prop to watch and compare.
 Worse is when the prop does remain and you want update other state.
 This design is fundamentally flawed, and it's also an easy mistake to make.
+    d.
 The solution?
     -> Fully controlled component
       this remove state from our component entirely.
     -> Fully uncontrolled component with a key